web-platform-tests/rfcs/rfcs/wptserve_py3.md

 ## Summary

-This is a proposal to always use the native string type `str` in wptserve APIs in both Python 2 and 3 for a smoother and more ergonomic migration towards Python 2 & 3 compatibility.
+This is a proposal to always use string types with consistent semantics (mostly `six.binary_type` with `six.text_type` in rare cases) and never the native `str` type in wptserve APIs in both Python 2 and 3.

 ## Background